vekatze/neut/book/src/hello-external-world.md

 That is, the name of the current module is always `this`.

-`import` can import multiple files and multiple names at the same time, of course.
+`import` can import multiple files and multiple names at the same time.
 For example, the following is a valid use of `import`:

 ```neut
 import {